 If I smashed the traditions it was because I knew no traditions.
 I’m the girl with the unquenchable thirst. – Anne Waldman

-Poets can take you places you never even knew existed with amazing economy, and the view is great.
+Poets can take you places you never knew existed with amazing economy, and the view is great.
 I find poetry to be something like a hatchet to the head, but a friendly hatchet that only dents my head rather than splits my skull and spills my brains.
 But what’s another scar?
 It’s what’s inside my head that counts.
 It’s what’s inside my head that counts.
 It’s what’s inside my head that counts.
+(Uh-oh.
+Am I doing it again?)
 Poets are like other artists in that they are nothing but movers of energy.
 Moving energy might account for my hernia and displaced c.4 vertebrate, but my doctor disagrees.
-She says they’re because I ate school paste and sniffed mimeographs as a child.
+She says they’re because I ate paste and sniffed mimeographs in grade school.

-In 1974 Waldman, Ginsberg, Gregory Corso and Diane di Prima started Naropa University’s aptly named Jack Kerouac School of Disembodied Poets in Boulder, Colorado, which thrives to this day.
-In this painting I celebrate Anne’s Buddhism with her beads representing peace & harmony and determination, and her hair takes on the characteristics of Tibetan wind-horse prayer flags.
+In 1974 Waldman and some of her core Beat colleagues started Naropa University’s aptly named Jack Kerouac School of Disembodied Poets in Boulder, Colorado, which thrives to this day.
+In this painting I celebrate Anne’s Buddhism with her beads representing peace & harmony and determination, and her hair taking on on the characteristics of Tibetan wind-horse prayer flags.
 Her blouse?
 Pure hippie chic.